z1haze/sfcc_dev_console/README.md

 - [X] Safety Measures to prevent running in Production Environments
 - [X] Menu in the Business Manager (with role management)

-Example use of the `log` feature build into the dev console
+Example use of the `log` feature built into the dev console
 ![log-example.png](documentation/log-example.png)

 Installation